 Then you might want to add a Pin-It button to your website, making it super easy for your site’s visitors to share your visual content or images.
 This will help to expose your brand to a brand new audience.
 While you’re at it, why not add a Pinterest follow button as well?
 With this in mind, though, you want to make sure that Pinterest is generating results by driving traffic to your website and vice versa.
 So, whenever possible, include links back to your website and landing pages in your pins to accomplish this.

 In May 2013, Pinterest introduced rich pins … pins that include more information than just a picture.
 Use rich pins.
 There are five types of rich pins: an Article Pin that includes a headline, author, story description and link; Product Pins that include real-time pricing, availability and where to buy; Recipe Pins that include ingredients, cooking times and serving information; Movie Pins that include ratings, cast members and reviews; and Place Pins including an address, phone number and map.
 These Rich Pins are naturally going to depend on the nature of your business and typically come from validated sites.
 But, you can apply to add rich pins from your own website as well (especially handy if you are selling products through your website).
+If you want to power up your pins, you can use Lunacy.
+It’s a one of the Figma alternatives, but it also offers powerful tools to edit images, such as Background Remover and Image Upscaler.

 And what about the order that your Pinterest boards are displayed?
 If you have boards that aren’t always relevant, you can rotate them as the weather changes or as your business focus changes.
 This is particularly relevant here in Summit County as we have the winter and summer seasons, as well as the shoulder seasons where we see a unique type of visitor for each.
 You are going to want to change the order of your boards to reflect your target market for the changing seasons.